 The success of the events such as the 24th EM Induction Workshop depends to a significant extent on sponsorship from participants and supporters.
-A significant fraction of sponsorship will subsidise students and early career researchers from around the world for their registration and accommodation.
-At each of the last three Workshops, more than 50 students and postdoctoral fellows were supported this way.
-We invite you to read this Partnership Opportunities proposal and realise the full potential to your company or organisation.
+Sponsorship went to subside students and early career researchers from around the world for their registration and accommodation.

 The Carlsberg Foundation is one of the world’s oldest industrial foundations.
 Here, ambitious brewing enterprise blossoms side by side with research and support for the finest science, art and culture.
 The Foundation’s Chairman is not just head of the Carlsberg Foundation, but also Chairman of the Supervisory board of Carlsberg A/S. It has been this way since 1876, when Brewer J.C.
 Jacobsen established the Carlsberg Foundation.